statamic/v2-docs/content/pages/2.addons/7.data/index.md

 nav_title: Managing Data
 id: bbe3864c-ad6d-4922-84cf-b48586f12bf8
 overview: >
   One of the most crucial aspects of extending a Content Management System is being able to retrieve the data and manipulate it.
-The Statamic API and it's related classed provides you with ways to handle these sort of situations.
+The Statamic API and it's related classes provide you with ways to handle these sorts of situations.
 ---

 Consider the various aspects of Statamic: Pages, Entries, Terms, Globals, and Assets.
 They are all `Data`.
 Data can have variables/fields that you can `get`, `set`, etc.